 Advancing Science for Wildlife

 Good science lies at the heart of understanding how climate change will impact species and ecosystems, and how best to respond.
-Defenders experts work closely with climate change scientists around the country to ensure we have the best and most up-to-date data available to be able to battle climate change most effectively.
+Defenders’ experts work closely with climate change scientists around the country to ensure we have the best and most up-to-date data available to battle climate change most effectively.

 National Climate Change and Wildlife Science Center

 The amount of uncertainty about how plants and animals will respond to a warming world is one of the biggest challenges in conservation.
-The U.S. Geological Survey’s National Climate Change and Wildlife Science Center was championed by Defenders and formed by Congress in 2008 to meet this challenge by providing natural resource managers with the information they respond to climate change.
+The U.S. Geological Survey’s National Climate Change and Wildlife Science Center was championed by Defenders and formed by Congress in 2008 to meet this challenge by providing natural resource managers with the information they need to respond to climate change.
+We continue to have an active role in shaping the agenda of the Science Center by participating in the advisory committee that helps it identify priorities, expand partnership opportunities, and maintain high quality data.